What you need to know if you miss the tax deadline

-The deadline to file taxes this year is April 18, and even though 70% of Americans are expected to receive a refund according to the IRS, many will still miss the cutoff date.
+The deadline to file taxes this year was Monday for most Americans, and even though a majority of Americans were expecting to receive a refund, many will still miss the cutoff date.

-Last year 111 million refunds were issued, with an average payout of $2,860.
-For those who are going to miss the deadline – don’t panic – but be prepared to act quickly.
+For those who already have, or are going to miss the deadline – don’t panic – but be prepared to act quickly.

 File an Extension: